Why we love the habit of regular Family Meetings

 2. Having a clear purpose

-All our Family Meetings have the same goal: to restore family harmony and to reset anything that needs reinstating or renewed focus.
-We’re all on the same page with this – the Meetings are a chance to deal with problems in a fair and reasonable way – no dobbing or malice are allowed!
+All our Family Meetings have the same goal: to restore family harmony and to reset anything that needs a renewed focus.
+We’re all on the same page with this – the Meetings are a chance to deal with problems in a fair way – no dobbing or malice allowed!

-Family Meetings are normally called because there are grievances that need to be aired, so it’s important to have some clear parameters to protect one another and to help each of us to speak with care and love.
-This helps to avoid hurt feelings or upset emotions.
+Family Meetings are normally called because there are grievances that need to be aired.
+This means it’s important to have some clear parameters to protect one another and to help each of us to speak with care and love.
+That way we avoid hurt feelings or upset emotions.

 We also want our children to understand the value of resolving conflict appropriately and thoroughly.
-The home is a good place to practice the skills required to communicate well with others and to stand them in good stead for their future relationships.
+The home is a good place to practice the skills required to communicate well with others.
+We know it will stand them in good stead for their future relationships, too.

 How we share with one another is more important than what we share and Sam and I are quick to step in and provide clarity or support during the conversation if necessary.